ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A slight chance of rain showers before 7am.
-Mostly sunny, with a high near 86.
-South southwest wind 2 to 22 mph, with gusts
+         <h3>Wednesday</h3>A slight chance of rain showers before 7am, then a slight chance of showers and thunderstorms.
+Mostly sunny, with a high near
-         as high as 37 mph.<br></div>
+         86. South southwest wind 3 to 22 mph, with gusts as high as 37 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>A chance of showers and thunderstorms between 7pm and 1am, then showers and thunderstorms likely.
-Partly cloudy, with a low
+         <h3>Wednesday Night</h3>A chance of showers and thunderstorms before 1am, then showers and thunderstorms likely.
+Partly cloudy, with a low around
-         around 73.
-South southwest wind 17 to 22 mph, with gusts as high as 37 mph.<br></div>
+         73. South southwest wind 17 to 22 mph, with gusts as high as 37 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">